evanroyrees/Automappa/docs/CONTRIBUTING.md

 as tasks are registered with celery at instantiation and will not be 'hot-reloaded' like other parts of the app.

-For more information on implementing new tasks see the [task docs](../automappa/pages/home/tasks/README.md)
+For more information on implementing new tasks see the [task-queue docs](task-queue.md)

 <details>